chris-godinho/2023-07-20-HTML-CSS-portfolio/README.md

 ## Description

-This is a portfolio page for Chris Godinho, featuring
+This is a portfolio page for Chris Godinho.

 ![A render of the finished page](/assets/images/deployed-app.jpg)